 Thankfully, you can work around bias by having a goal.
 Where is your organization now, and where does it want to go?
 This includes revamping your hiring process:

-To learn more about this topic or PXT Select, please email us at email@example.com.
+To learn more about this topic or PXT Select, send an email through our contact form.